 BIOEN 5480 Ultrasound

 BIOEN 5602 Intro to BioImaging

 BIOEN 6000 Systems Physiology I: Cardiovascular System

-BIOEN 6303 Cell and Tissue Engineering I
+BIOEN 6303 Cell and Tissue Engineering: Stem Cells in Tissue Engineering

-BIOEN 6305 Cell and Tissue Engineering II
+BIOEN 6305 Cell and Tissue Engineering: Organ Systems Design

 BIOEN 6401 Medical Imaging Systems

 BIOEN 6230 Functional Anatomy for Engineers

+BIOEN 6405 Nanomedicine

 BIOEN 6430 Systems Neuroscience

-BIOEN 6405 Nanomedicine

 BIOEN 6440 Neural Engineering

-BIOEN 6600 Biomedical Technology in Anesthesia and Critical Care
+BIOEN 6110 Biomedical Technology in Anesthesia and Critical Care

 BIOL 2030 Genetics

 BIOL 3215 Cell Biology Lab

 BIOL 3230 Developmental Biology

 BIOL 3510 Biological Chemistry I (highly recommended)

 BIOL 3515 Biological Chemistry Lab

 BIOL 3520 Biological Chemistry II

 CHEM 2320 Organic Chemistry II (a required class for medical school)

 CHEM 2325 Organic Chemistry II Lab (a required class for medical school)

 PATH 5030 Basic Immunology

 MATH 3600 Mathematics in Medicine

 PHYS 2215 Physics Lab I for S & E

 PHYS 2225 Physics Lab II for S & E

+PHYS 4310 Physics in Biology

-5.9 Department of Bioengineering courses approved for inclusion as BME electives
+5.10 Department of Bioengineering courses approved for inclusion as BME electives

-Essential all course offered by Bioengineering outside the required core classes in the BME program are recommended and approved for inclusion in the BME electives plan.
-This course list is changing constantly and course offerings change in other departments so please consult with the Major Advisor whenever making a decision on the BME elective.
+All regular courses offered by Bioengineering outside the required core classes in the BME program are recommended and approved for inclusion in the BME electives plan.
+This course list is changing constantly and course offerings change in other departments, so please consult with the Major Advisor whenever making a decision on the BME electives.
 It is up to the individual student to ensure that the BME elective courses exist and are offered at the time the student wishes to take them.
-Note that many courses are taught only every second year.
-For the most updated list of course offered by the department visit the "Course List" page on the department web site
+Note that some courses are taught only every second year or may be postponed for a host of reasons.
+For the most updated list of course offered by the Bioengineering department, visit the "Course List" page on the department web site

-5.10 Courses NOT acceptable for inclusion as a BME elective
+5.11 Courses NOT acceptable for inclusion as a BME elective